-Scott Fountain will serve as the assistant head coach and special teams coordinator for head coach Sam Pittman.
+Scott Fountain enter his second season as the assistant head coach and special teams coordinator for head coach Sam Pittman in 2021.

 In 2018, Georgia had two of the SEC’s top special teams players in return man Mecole Hardman and Blankenship.
 Hardman led the SEC in punt return average (20.1), was fifth in kick return average (25.2) and was named to the ESPN.com All-America first team.

 A Lou Groza semifinalist, Blankenship earned second team All-SEC honors after finishing fifth in the SEC in scoring by kickers (8.7 points per game) and booted his school record 154th consecutive PAT.
 He also posted 82 kickoff touchbacks (season record) extending his school career record to 170.

 As a team, the Bulldogs were first in the SEC in punt return yards (366) and punt return average (16.6; seventh nationally) and tied for first in punt return touchdowns (2).

 Fountain also contributed to the Bulldogs’ emergence on special teams in 2017.
 Hardman averaged 25.3 yards per kick return, ranking second in the SEC and 21st nationally.
 Georgia’s special teams unit also held opponents to 5.9 yards per punt return and 19.5 yards per kick return.
 Those numbers were all reduced from a year prior, as opponents averaged 6.1 yards per punt return, 23.8 yards per kick return and notched two 95-yard kickoff returns versus the Bulldogs in 2016.